httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ## Request Control Data

-Request Control Data contains the method and target of a request message.
+The control data for a request message contains the method and request target.
 That information is encoded as an ordered sequence of fields: Method, Scheme, Authority, Path.
-Each field is prefixed with a length.
+Each of these fields is prefixed with a length.

 The values of these fields follow the rules in HTTP/2 ({{Section 8.3.1 of H2}}) that apply to the `:method`, `:scheme`, `:authority`, and `:path` pseudo-header